-The Academic Year is divided into three terms each of ten weeks.
+The Academic Year is divided into three terms of eleven, ten and nine weeks.
 The first term normally commences on the first Monday in March.
 There is a two-week vacation between first and second terms, and a three-week vacation between second and third terms.
-In certain years of full-time engineering courses, lectures cease in the fourth week of the third term and examinations for these years are conducted in the fifth and sixth weeks of third term.
+In certain years of full-time engineering courses, lectures cease in the third week of the third term and examinations for these years are conducted in the fourth and fifth weeks of third term.
 Where lectures extend over the full three terms the examinations are conducted over a three-week period, which commences one week after the end of lectures.
+The Faculty of Engineering consists of the Schools of Civil Engineering, Electrical Engineering, and Mechanical Engineering with its associated Department of Industrial Engineering, and the Schools of Highway Engineering, Nuclear Engineering, and Traffic Engineering, the three last named Schools offering graduate courses only.
+The Schools of Civil, Electrical and Mechanical Engineering offer full-time courses leading to the degrees of Bachelor of Engineering and Bachelor of Surveying, and part-time courses leading to the degrees of Bachelor of Science (Technology) and Bachelor of Surveying.